 "Masks work to hydrate and strengthen the skin barrier," Darden explains.
 "Full of peptides, ceramides and hyaluronic acid, they support collagen production which can smooth line lines and wrinkles.
 I like Elizabeth Arden Probiotic Mask once a week."

 Night Step 4: Retinol

-Aside from sunscreen, Darden says, retinol is the most important step in an anti-ageing routine.
-"Retinol works hard to prevent new wrinkles from forming, as well smooth out any fine lines that you may already have.
+Aside from sunscreen, Darden says, retinol is the most important step in an anti-aging routine.
+"Retinol works hard to prevent new wrinkles from forming, as well as smooth out any fine lines that you may already have.
 It will also help to decrease pigmentation by cellular turnover," she explains.